Millet (Bajra) for Babies – Health Benefits and Recipes

 3. Finger Millet

-Known as Ragi, this millet is extremely popular in Southern India, specifically the farming state of Karnataka.
+Known as Ragi, this millet is extremely popular in Southern India, specifically in the farming state of Karnataka.
 It is common to use finger millet for babies due to its digestibility and nutritional value.

 4. Kodo Millet